trevordilley/edict/README.md

 const session = edict<CompanySchema>()

-session
-  .rule(
+session.rule(

+    // Rules can have descriptive names
-    'Companies apply a markup to their parent companies price', ({ basePrice, markupKind, markupAmount }) => ({
+    'Child companies apply a markup to their price based on their parent companies price',

+    // Schema should be destructured so we can use the names easily ({ basePrice, markupKind, markupAmount }) => ({
+      // Prefixing an $ to an id means "all ids that have these attributes", a join.
       $parent: {
         basePrice,
-        priceSchedule,
-        priceScheduleAmount,
       },

       $child: {
+        // $child will match only if the `parentCompany` value matches the $parent id
         parentCompany: { join: '$parent' },
         basePrice,

+        // Only match $child who are not overriding their parent
         overrideParent: { match: false },
+        markupKind,
+        markupAmount,
       },
     })
   )